 You might think the two of these have nothing in common, but I find it surprising how these two share similar tactics.
 In fact, taking a similar approach to writing information in each place might improve your odds of getting that message accross clearly and concisely.
 You may be the type of person that writes one-word message in email and Tinder profiles; and this wouldn’t be an article for you.
 For everyone else, however, read on to see these two in action.

 Blogs, sites, social networks, and news sites are all vying or your time.
 With all that noise, it can be difficult to ingest the most compelling and useful information out there.
 In the past, I’ve resisted the idea of being part of that noise because I didn’t want to contribute to it.
 Over time, I realized that a great portion of my time is spent weeding through the noise.
 I do it so you don’t have to.

-Email Signatures are those small self-promoting snippets that you usually see at the end of an email message.
-They’re generally good for signalling who you are and providing details people might otherwise not know.
-Since you might be creating this by hand, you may not know it can be nicely generated by online tools such as in today’s First Look.
+Since you might be creating an email signature by hand, you may not know it can be nicely generated by online tools such as in today’s First Look.
 Today I’m taking a look at Email Signature Generator and speaking to the author of the tool.